Wandering around: A bioinspired approach to visual attention through object motion sensitivity: Methods

 The same applies for the $\text{tilt}_{range}$ since the resolution of the DVS is 128$\times$128.
 Finally, the pan and tilt ranges are clipped to ensure they remain within the physical limits of the PTU.

-Once the PTU has directed the fovea of the system towards the salient point, the PTU performs the fixational eye movements~\cite{ko2010microsaccades}.
-The fixational eye movements are simulated using a random walk mechanism.
-For each eye movement \(i\) in a sequence of \(N\) fixational eye movements, the pan and tilt angles are updated by adding a random perturbation \(r_{i}\):
+Once the PTU has oriented the system's fovea toward the salient point, it initiates a sequence of fixational eye movements, mirroring those observed in biological vision systems~\cite{ko2010microsaccades}.
+These fixational eye movements are modelled using a random walk mechanism.
+Specifically, for each movement \(i\) in a sequence of \(N\) movements, both the pan and tilt angles are updated by adding a small random perturbation \(r_i\), drawn from a uniform distribution:

+Here, \(N=8\) and the perturbation range is \([-60, 60]\) degrees.
+This choice of parameters was empirically determined to effectively generate events from the static scene while providing sufficient time for spatiotemporal integration of the information.
 These updated angles are sent as commands to the PTU, simulating the small, involuntary movements characteristic of fixational eye movements and necessary to process the new information of the visual field and detect the next salient point.